maateen/mama/README.md

 * mama.py
 * mama-manager.py

 The first one lets you send commands to Microsoft and then execute some actions.
-The second one lets you manage all the commands with a nice GUI, powered by `PyGtk`.
+The second one lets you manage all the commands with a nice GUI, powered by `PyGtk3`.

 #Installation
 ### Dependencies